* Chicago-based organization established to promote the interests of the city’s large Arab-American population

 In August 2016, AAAN’s Youth Organizing Program drafted a letter demanding that the FBI “end the use of Suspicious Activity Reports (SARs), refuse to partake in CVE (Countering Violent Extremism) programming, and stop placing informants to entrap young people in our community spaces.”
 The letter also expressed “solidarity with the Movement for Black Lives, which is defending its communities from police killings and mass incarceration.”
 Additional signatories to the letter included groups like Assata’s Daughters and the Chicago-area chapters of the American Friends Service Committee, Black Lives Matter, the Council on American Islamic Relations, and Students for Justice in Palestine.

-AAAN was ecstatic in January 2017 when President Barack Obama commuted the 70-year prison sentence of former FALN terrorist Oscar Lopez Rivera.
+AAAN was ecstatic in January 2017 when President Barack Obama commuted the 70-year prison sentence of former terrorist Oscar Lopez Rivera of the FALN, a Marxist-Leninist group whose overriding mission was to secure Puerto Rico’s political independence from the United States.
 In a personal message to Rivera, AAAN executive director Hatem Abudayyeh wrote: “[W]e thank you for your sacrifice, for your principles, and for your strength.
 You have motivated us to fight unequivocally for our rights and the liberation of our people here and in the homeland.”

-AAAN’s former associate director was Rasmea Odeh, a onetime Popular Front for the Liberation of Palestine member who famously masterminded a 1969 terrorist attack in which two Israeli university students were killed by a bomb blast in a Jerusalem market.
+AAAN’s former associate director was Rasmea Odeh, a onetime Popular Front for the Liberation of Palestine member who famously masterminded a deadly 1969 terrorist attack in Jerusalem.
+A notable former board member (and vice president) of AAAN is Ali Abunimah, co-founder of Electronic Intifada.

 Over the years, AAAN has received financial donations from the Albert Pick Jr. Fund, the Alphawood Foundation, the Chicago Community Trust, the Field Foundation of Illinois, the Fry Foundation, the GlaxoSmithKline Foundation, the Pierce Family Foundation, the Polk Brothers Foundation, the Proteus Fund, the Robert Wood Johnson Foundation, the Tides Foundation, and the Woods Fund of Chicago.
-Another noteworthy supporter of the Network was the onetime Barack Obama mentor Tony Rezko, who served a number of years in prison for fraud and bribery convictions.
+Another noteworthy supporter of the Network was Barack Obama’s onetime mentor, Tony Rezko, who served a number of years in prison for fraud and bribery convictions.

 AAAN is closely allied with, and supportive of, the Black Lives Matter movement.
 The Network also backs the agendas of the Illinois Coalition for Immigrant and Refugee Rights.